littlemole/repro-web/README.md

-# repro-web
+# Modern C++ for web development.
+With Promises.
+And Coroutines.
-reactive non blocling c++ web development with promises. coroutines optional.
+reactive non-blocking c++ web development with promises. coroutines optional.

 # motivation
 study to explore modern c++' fitness for modern, server side web development.

+# target
+from a developer perspective, allow for server side web development at a level of convenience par to Node.js or Java Servlets.

 # requirements
 - nonblocking io